Microsoft Pragmatic Rust Guidelines with Claude

 2. Apply the required rules from the relevant guidelines.

-6. If the file is fully compliant, add a comment: `// Rust guideline compliant {date}` where {date} is the guideline date or the date of the current day (format YYYY-MM-DD)
+5. If the file is fully compliant, add a comment: `// Rust guideline compliant {date}` where `{date}` is the **Current compliance date** shown at the top of this document.

 ---